OneKeyHQ/aptos-wallet-adapter/README.md

-# Aptos wallet plugin template for wallet builders to interact with the Aptos Wallet Adapter
+# OneKey wallet for wallet builders to interact with the Aptos Wallet Adapter

 This repo provides wallet builders a pre-made class with all required wallet functionality following the [wallet standard](https://aptos.dev/standards/wallets) for easy and fast development to interact with the [Aptos Wallet Adapter](https://github.com/aptos-labs/aptos-wallet-adapter)